 Pierce Atwood has handled thousands of matters in its 130-year history.
-If you know what you’re looking for, feel free to use the search field above.
+If you know what you’re looking for, feel free to use the keyword search field above.
 If you know the attorney or area of expertise most relevant to your needs, use the drop down menus.
 Or, if your search is not that specific at this point, select a practice area that is most relevant to your interests.

 Pierce Atwood attorney Gareth Orsmond played a leading role as part of a team that secured a waterways license for Cronin Holding’s 150 Seaport Boulevard project, a 250-foot tall, 22-story mixed use development in Boston’s Innovation District.
 Gareth defended Cronin in multiple lawsuits brought by the Conservation Law Foundation and worked with former Massachusetts Governor William Weld to reach a settlement.
 The project, built around an iconic building designed by Elkus Manfredi, broke ground in 2018.
 The project plan was designed to incorporate significant public benefits, including 46 units of deeply subsidized senior housing and long-term funding to provide waterfront and Boston Harbor experiences to disadvantaged children from the City of Boston.